christoph-det/christoph-det/README.md

 👨🏽‍💻 I’m currently self employed and doing multiple different <br>
 projects in **web development** and design.

-Some of my favorite languages are: Java, Python, JavaScript, PHP.
+Some of my favorite languages are: Rust, Python, Java, JavaScript, PHP.

 ✉️   Hit me up at <a href="mailto:inbox@chdethloff.at">inbox@chdethloff.at</a>